noio/noio.github.io/_posts/2013-12-19-from-the-archive.markdown

 ![](/assets/2013-12-19-from-the-archive/adam.gif)

 These are some typical Dutch houses that I thought would make a nice scenery.
-They are actually procedurally generated and colored based on predefined blocks.
+They are actually procedurally generated and colored based on prefab blocks.
 I have no idea where to go with this.
-Most of the "tech" (e.g. the reflections) made it into [Kingdom]({% post_url 2013-10-15-kingdom %}).
-I even did a little GVB tram.
+Most of the "tech" (e.g. the reflections) made it into [Kingdom](/2013/10/kingdom).
+And I even did a little GVB tram.

 ![](/assets/2013-12-19-from-the-archive/tram.png)